Classification of compact manifolds with positive isotropic curvature: -caps and ancient -solutions

 *{0.2cm}

-Now we start to analyze the structure of orbifold ancient $\kappa$-solutions which satisfy certain pinching assumption.
+Now we start to analyze the structure of orbifold ancient $\kappa$-solutions which satisfy a certain pinching assumption.
 (Recall from \cite{B19} and \cite{Hu22} that the orbifold ancient $\kappa$-solutions we consider are weakly PIC2.)
 Let $r_1:\mathbb{R}^n \rightarrow \mathbb{R}^n$ be the reflection w.r.t. the hyperplane $x_1=0$, we also use $r_1$ to denote the restriction of $r_1$ to $\mathbb{S}^{n-1}$.
-The following result is an improvement of Proposition 3.5 in \cite{Hu22}.
+The following result is an improvement of Proposition 2.5 in \cite{Hu22}.
+(Recall that $C_{\text{PIC}}$, $C_{\text{PIC}1}$ and $C_{\text{PIC}2}$ are the sets of algebraic curvature tensors which have nonnegative isotropic curvature (weakly PIC, see item (i) of Definition 1.1 in \cite{B19}), weakly PIC1 (see item (ii) of Definition 1.1 in \cite{B19}), and weakly PIC2 (see item (iii) of Definition 1.1 in \cite{B19}) respectively.)